hsiafan/apk-parser/README.md

-A pure java apk parser, to read encoded xml file and get apk infos.
+Apk parser with java, for decoding xml file and getting meta infos from apk file.

 #### Features
 * Retrieve basic apk metas, such as title, icon, package name, version, etc.